-- Open a web browser and navigate to the web administrative interface. - Go to the Admin tab and open the Main configuration section. - Under the Database locations heading, click the Add New Database Location button (figure 3.2).
-Enter the required information about host, port and type of database.
+- Open a web browser and navigate to the web administrative interface. - Go to the Admin tab and open the Main configuration section. - Under the Database locations heading, click the Add New Database Location button.
+This pops a window like that shown in figure 3.2. - To configure the database location, enter the host and port information and select the database type.
+The Database type drop down list contains the types for which drivers are available.
 A connection string is generated from this.
 A custom connection string can be entered instead.
-The user name and password refers to the user role on your Database Management System (DBMS), see section 2.2.
+Add the user name and password information for the user role on your Database Management System (DBMS), see section 2.2.